PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 # Migrate Get-Starknet v3->v4 <!-- omit from toc -->
 **Documentation for wallet teams**
+> version : v1.2.0 23/dec/2024, to be in accordance with spec 0.8rc2, add errors DEPLOYMENT_DATA_NOT_AVAILABLE & CHAIN_ID_NOT_SUPPORTED, add silentMode in wallet_switchStarknetChain.
 > version : v1.1.4 06/dec/2024, add case unlocked&connect to behavior table.
 > version : v1.1.3 06/nov/2024, precision about message signature of non deployed account.
 > version : v1.1.2 02/nov/2024, added behavior table and clarify no need of first usage pre-requires.